andywar65/architettura/README.md

 When you have several `Scene Pages` you can collect them under a `Scene Index Page`.
 This page acts like a blog index.
 Style is borrowed by the [Bakery](https://github.com/wagtail/bakerydemo) CSS, modify it for your needs.

+### Lines

+Lines are very simple entities.
+In CAD you can assign line color, otherwise it inherits layer color.
+If line has `thickness`, it is transformed into a plane (see Standard blocks).
+In this case line must be on X-Y plane or parallel.

 ### Standard blocks

 Standard blocks may be found in `static/architettura/samples/standard-blocks.dxf` bundled within the app: box, cylinder, cone, sphere, circle, plane, look-at, text, links, curvedimage and lights.
 These mimic entities of the A-Frame library, with unit dimensions.
 Insert the block and scale it to the desired width, length and height.
 You can rotate it along all axis (previous limitations solved thanks to [Marilena Vendittelli](http://www.dis.uniroma1.it/~venditt/)).
 You can explode some of the standard blocks without affecting geometry: they will degrade to a series of 3D faces.